Blogpost | 21 June 2024

 • Third, the stability and credibility of international climate protection rules hinge on China's actions in the coming months – especially if Donald Trump is elected US President in November.
 The Paris Agreement is likely to survive only if the EU, China, and other countries like Brazil clearly commit to their obligations.

-It is, therefore, high time for the German government to prioritize climate policy relations with China.
+It is, therefore, high time for the German government to prioritise climate policy relations with China.
 Important foundations have been laid since the beginning of this legislative term with the climate foreign policy strategy, the China strategy and the transformation dialogue agreed upon a year ago between Germany and China.

 Now it is crucial to implement a realistic and strategic China climate policy.
-The guiding principle should be "pragmatic cooperation."
-This means cooperation in areas where it is still sensible and possible, but also clearly defined expectations and a different approach to third countries.
+The guiding principle should be 'pragmatic co-operation'.
+This means co-operation in areas where it is still sensible and possible, but also clearly defined expectations and a different approach to third countries.

-Diversied and sustainable supply chains, coal power
+Diversified and sustainable supply chains, coal power

 Robert Habeck can set priorities in Beijing in the coming days in six areas: First, he should acknowledge that we will continue to need large-scale imports from China for the necessary transformation but also explain why Europe wants to diversify its supply chains in future technologies like renewable energy and electromobility.
 This includes building its own production capacities, but not closing the market.

 Second, he should demand that the ecological and social conditions in the supply chain – for example, for solar cells – improve.
-The use of forced labor or exclusive reliance on dirty coal power is unacceptable.
+The use of forced labour or exclusive reliance on dirty coal power is unacceptable.
 German and European supply chain law are the best tools to achieve actual improvements because they are binding for all large companies.
-Habeck’s public consideration of "suspending" the German law did not strengthen this position's credibility.
+Habeck's public consideration of 'suspending' the German law did not strengthen this position's credibility.
 It is, therefore, important that he clarifies that binding due diligence obligations are coming and how China can create the necessary transparency for this.

 Third, the high share of coal-fired power generation remains China's biggest climate policy problem.
 The minister should set clear expectations: China must finally adhere to its 2021 commitment to strictly limit the increase in coal power plants and initiate a coal phase-out in the next five-year plan.
 Simultaneously, Robert Habeck can offer enhanced exchanges between experts from both countries.